 With her MEd in Child Development and over 15 years of experience, Rachel has worked with children of all ages, cultures, and languages.
 Through organizing service projects within schools and experience traveling within a variety of cultures, Rachel realizes the importance of kindness, community and teaching children about the rest of the world.
-With her background in dance, she found a powerful way to bring culture and connection to children is through music and dance.
-Her vision for One Generation sprang from a desire to teach children connection and culture through play, the outdoors, music and dance.
+With her background in dance, she found a powerful way to bring culture and connection to children through music and dance in the outdoors.
+She is currently pursuing her PhD in Child Psychology.

 Anna Grace earned a BA in Child Development from Mills College.
 She is a RCYT (Registered Children’s Yoga Teacher), a RYT (Registered Yoga Teacher), is trained in Trauma Informed Yoga and earned a Certificate in Wholebeing Positive Psychology.
 She has been working with youth with the full range of developmental and physical abilities for over 10 years in schools, homes, and community centers.

 Mestre Recruta, Chris Montiel, began Capoeira at the age of 19.
 In 2005, he graduated as a “Formado” by the United Capoeira Association (UCA), an internationally recognized capoeira school.
-In 2016, in recognition for his work as a teacher to children and adults of all levels, and his continued dedication to the preservation and dissemination of Capoeira, Recruta earned the title of “Mestre,”.
+In 2016, in recognition for his work, Recruta earned the title of “Mestre,”.
 In 2009, he realize his dream of opening his own academy in Hayward.
 Since 2000, he has had the privilege of being a part of the teaching collective at UCA, where he continues to regularly teach classes.
 In addition, he has worked throughout the San Francisco Bay Area in a variety public and private schools, and regularly teaches workshops for Capoeira schools around the US and abroad.

 Mohamed Lamine Bangoura